conorbr/breen_blog/_posts/2021-01-14-link-shortener-part-2.markdown

 $ rails g serializer link
 ~~~

 This creates a new directory `app/serializers` and adds a new file `link_serializer.rb`.
-Let's define the todo serializer with the data that we want it to contain.
+Let's define the link serializer with the data that we want it to contain.

 ~~~ ruby
 class LinkSerializer < ActiveModel::Serializer